Why Situational Judgement Tests Work: Fidelity and Generalizability

 SJTs can vary in their degree of fidelity, though, and there are a number of modifications that can be made to increase it:

-- Using video-based questions instead of text-based questions, so the question stimuli are closer to reality
+- Using video-based scenarios instead of text-based scenarios, so the question stimuli are closer to reality

 - Having test-takers provide open-ended responses (such as short answers) rather than closed-ended responses (like multiple choice), as life is not a multiple-choice – challenging situations in the real world don’t provide a set of possible response choices